Finger of God Globule: Location

 The globule is located near the Keyhole Nebula, which itself is located within the Carina Nebula.
 It is positioned near many other small Bok globules, and is one of the larger objects in its area.

 Description

 The Finger of God is a relatively small Bok globule located inside of the Carina Nebula.
 It has an elongated shape, and 2 distinct regions.
 The first is the "hand" or "wrist", which is the large, bulging portion of the globule located on its northern portions.
 The second distinct region is the "finger" or "birdie", located at the northern ridge of the hand structure.
-It points toward its probable sources of ionized radiation, WR25 and Tr16-244.
+It points toward its probable sources of ionized radiation, WR 25 and Tr16-244.

 The globule is around 2 light-years in diameter, and is composed largely of molecular gasses.
 It may be illuminated by stars located behind it.
 It contains around 6 solar masses worth of stellar material.

 Although the globule is estimated to disappear in 200,000-1,000,000 years, star formation within it is likely.